How you can make a Difference

 Donate: Don't underestimate the impact of even a small donation.
 They make a massive difference.
 Choose a credible organisation — read our list of organisations doing incredible work or research and find one that speaks most to you.

-Sign up and get involved with a humanitarian organisation or advocacy group: Visit our Organisations We Love page for some inspiration.
+Sign up and get involved with a humanitarian organisation or advocacy group: Visit our Organisations page for some inspiration.
+Research for organisations that reflect your view, are credible and spend the money effectively.
 In the asylum seeker area, there are organisations all over Australia supporting asylum seekers - including the Asylum Seeker Resource Center in Melbourne.
 In Brisbane, visit the Brass Network ; in Adelaide, visit The Welcome Centre; in Perth, try the First Home Network or Carad.
 Also, an important advocacy group protecting the rights of asylum seekers is The Human Rights Law Centre.

-Volunteer Overseas: Spend time volunteering with a humanitarian group overseas.
+Volunteer Overseas: For people with more time and commitment, spend some free time volunteering with a humanitarian group overseas.
 This is an increasingly popular and essential activity that thousands of people engage in every year.
 Read our article on how to go about it.
 One of the primary benefits of volunteering is the level of greater understanding and empathy that's gained by personal exposure to the people needing support.
 It’s also an incredibly fulfilling adventure.

 Start a fundraiser, or initiate a program in your community, school or at work.
 Choose a cause or a group of people who you feel most passionate about helping.
 Here are a few helpful tips on how to raise money.
 Don't be shy to get creative in your approaches to fundraising.
-There are many ways to be inventive and to fill the gaps in needs for vulnerable people who are often missing out on the most basic essentials, from toothbrushes to running shoes.
+There are many ways to be inventive and to fill the gaps in needs for vulnerable people who are often missing out on the most basic essentials.
+People want to support your cause, it just needs to be presented clearly and simply.

-Learn more: Increasing your awareness of the issue is the key to developing an informed opinion.
+Research and Learn more: Increasing your awareness of the issue is the key to developing an informed opinion.
 Read and watch.
 Start with the information sections at your favourite organisations and follow journalists and publications that you trust.
 In relation to Asylum Seekers, the Refugee Council of Australia has excellent, up to date facts.
-Also, visit our articles, “Migrant Crisis” and “What is Offshore Detention” for further reading.

 Share articles, petitions, information and opportunities for activism on social media: We are all influencers of our networks on social media now.
 You can inspire and engage others by sharing information about situations and causes that you feel strongly about.